FeiLi1996/drug-side-effect-prediction/README.md

 ## About Acute Kidney Injury

-Acute Kidney Injury(AKI) is when your kidney function decreases suddenly relative to its normal function.
-It can range from partial function reduction to complete shutoff.
-Prolong AKI can lead to kidney failure.
-AKI also complicates treatment process because lots of drugs  rely on the kidney for removal.
+Acute Kidney Injury(AKI) is described as a sudden decrease in kidney function relative to its normal function.
+It can range from partial function reduction to complete loss in function.
+Prolonged AKI can lead to kidney failure.
+AKI also complicates treatment processes of a variety of drugs since they  rely on the kidney for removal.
 Research has shown that patients with AKI tend to stay in the hospital longer [(source)](https://link.springer.com/article/10.1007/s00467-019-04431-3).